 Public transport should communicate directly with the interior of the structure, incorporating the existing stop in Via Domenico Cimarosa, corner Via Giovanni Maggio (lines 16, 17 and 513), which is involved in the urbanization works of the PUO but whose strategic potential is not absorbed.
 Accessibility and crossing must be fundamental design elements, taking into consideration the relationship between the inside and the outside, the inside with the inside and the outside with the outside.

-The “Together Project” should provide that a percentage of the commercial services, included in the plan, should facilitate the introduction of patients’ work; the health sphere must necessarily be integrated with the rest of the activities and vice versa.
+It should be provided that a percentage of the commercial services, included in the plan, should facilitate the introduction of patients’ work; the health sphere must necessarily be integrated with the rest of the activities and vice versa.

 The architectural model imposes a perception of the building that is synthesized in a chessboard composed of nine squares.
 With particular attention to the center of the chessboard, which in the Program Agreement absorbs all public services.
 Given the simultaneous view of different courtyards, the pavilions generate an interesting system of “squares”: four mono-functional courtyards (two by CDP and two by ASL, protecting their privacy), two bi-functional courtyards (connecting CDP and ASL with the realities present in the structure), two poly-functional courtyards (where the dialogue between the parties takes place in the meeting) and a central court, in which the public, private and health sphere, merge in listening to the place and the people who live it.
 In particular, also the church overlooks the latter space (pavilion 16) and could merge with the cultural proposal of the Coordinamento per Quarto (concerts, art installations, exhibitions, conferences, etc…), providing its architectural and social value by contributing to participation.